3 days … 44 moderators and speakers … over 120 attendees … Wow!!!

 The collected works of H.W.
 Tilman are now available from www.v-publishing.co.uk

-5 - Films – As you’ll now be aware, I’m a great believer in “mixing things up”!
-Talks, debates and quizzes are all very good, but sometimes the moving image is able to reveal something very special!
+5 - Films – As you might be aware, I’m a great believer in “mixing things up” - talks, debates and quizzes are all very good, but sometimes the moving image is able to reveal something very special!
 We chose three films to show this year.
 Thanks to Dan Thompson at Alpkit for permission to show “Tom Seipp – A Mountain Journal”, Eric Becker for “A Higher Crawling” and Anson Fogel for “Cold”.
 All were given without charge and are freely available on either Youtube or Vimeo.
 The full version of “Cold” is available to buy on iTunes and is thoroughly recommended!

 A summary of the 2018 feedback can be found here.